 Lawyers refer cases to us for a variety of reasons.
 Sometimes the case is outside the referring lawyer's area of expertise so the lawyer decides it is in the client's best interest to send the case to us.
 Even if the referring lawyer practices injury law, collaboration with us is sought because the case is more complex than they typically handle such as a medical malpractice claim.
 Other times, the referring lawyer would like to associate us because of the financial or time demands the case will put on their own practice.

-Whatever the reason, at the Law Offices of John Day, we routinely share our skills and resources to help other lawyers help their clients.
+Whatever the reason, at The Law Offices of John Day, P.C. we routinely share our skills and resources to help other lawyers help their clients.
 Whether it is a simple referral or a co-counsel relationship, our accomplished injury lawyers can help provide:

 - Experts to help prosecute the case;